 Have you ever been rejected for a loan or credit application?
 You're not alone.
-A bad credit report can affect how lenders see you, and the likelihood they will acept you for a loan.
+A bad credit report can affect how lenders see you, and can affect the likelihood you will be accepted for a loan in the future.
 If you've ever forgotten to pay a bill and had a default listed on your credit report, or you've been consistently late on your home loan payments, lenders may see that information based on a credit check.

 All is not lost if you're rejected by a lender.